angular/angular/modules/angular2/docs/di/di.md

-# DI

-The DI module/library is a port of [di.js](https://github.com/angular/di.js) (+ the best parts of [di.dart](https://github.com/angular/di.dart)) to ES6+A.
+# Dependency Injection (DI): Documentation

+This document describes in detail how the DI module works in Angular 2.

 ## Core Abstractions

 The library is built on top of the following core abstractions: `Injector`, `Binding`, and `Dependency`.

+* An injector is created from a set of bindings.
 * An injector resolves dependencies and creates objects.
-* A binding maps a token to a factory function and a list of dependencies.
+* A binding maps a token, such as a string or class, to a factory function and a list of dependencies.
 So a binding defines how to create an object.
-A binding can be synchronous or asynchronous.
 * A dependency points to a token and contains extra information on how the object corresponding to that token should be injected.

 ```